hvlad/firebird/doc/sql.extensions/README.ddl.txt

 Defines whether replication is enabled for the specified table.
 If not specified in the CREATE TABLE statement, the database-level default behaviour is applied.

+24) CREATE TABLE ...
+AS (SELECT ...)
+(Vladyslav Khorsun)

+  Allows to create table with structure derived from SELECT query and, optionally, fill it with data of that query.

+Syntax:

+  CREATE [GLOBAL TEMPORARY] TABLE <table_name>
+    [(column_name [, ...])]
+	AS (<select>)
+	[WITH [NO] DATA]
+	[ON COMMIT PRESERVE | DELETE ROWS]

+  Columns for new table are derived from <select> query in the same way as for CREATE VIEW statement.
+Column names could be set explicitly using list of names.
+The number of item in names list and in <select> list should be the same.
+Only data type and NOT NULL attribute is inherited by new columns.
+Any kind of expression, calculated field, etc, in <select> list will be represented as a single persistent field.
+Identity attribute also ignored.

+  Optional WITH [NO] DATA clause specify if new table should be populated with data rows of <select> query.
+Default is WITH NO DATA.
+Data load happens at the very end stage of transaction commit, after all metadata-related work was done.
+For GLOBAL TEMPORARY TABLE ...
+ON COMMIT DELETE ROWS data is not loaded despite of WITH DATA clause. <select> query is not executed if no data should be loaded.

+Examples:

+1. Creates copy of table employee and fill it with data:

+CREATE TABLE emp2 AS (SELECT * FROM employee) WITH DATA;